![]() |

 Mesa Verde National Park

-Two years ago and then again this year, we occasionally heard stories and rumors about the park's budget, about how the superintendent was often gone, and about some of the basic problems at Mesa Verde National Park.
-This year, we also noticed there were a lot of unfilled vacancies, a lot of things that just weren't happening anymore, and signs of problems.
+During the summer of 2007 and again last summer (2009), we occasionally had heard stories and rumors about the park's budget, about how the superintendent often was traveling, and about some basic problems at Mesa Verde National Park.
+During the summer of 2009, we also noticed there were a lot of unfilled vacancies, a lot of things that just weren't happening anymore, and some signs of problems.
+And so Bruce started to ask questions.

-So Bruce started to ask questions.
-And being from New Jersey where he had served as a public official and had worked under the guidelines of the Sunshine Law and the Freedom of Information Act, and where he was familiar with the extent to which information and financial records of governmental agencies and departments are supposed to be available to the public, he simply began to ask for information about the expenditures and budget of Mesa Verde National Park.
+He had served for many years as a Town Councilman (in Peapack-Gladstone, NJ) and on his town's Planning Board (in Tewksbury, NJ); he had worked under the guidelines of "Sunshine Laws" and the Freedom of Information Act; and he was familiar with the extent to which information and financial records of governmental agencies and departments are supposed to be available to the public.
+Consequently, somewhat innocently he began to ask for information about the expenditures and budget of Mesa Verde National Park.

-To make a long story short, eventually Bruce filed a formal Freedom of Information Act request.
-After an initial response from the NPS Intermountain Regional FOIA officer, he filed a modified, restated request that arrived at the NPS Intermountian Regional office on Friday, September 10th.
+To make a long story short, eventually Bruce had to file a formal Freedom of Information Act request.
+After an initial response from the NPS Intermountain Regional FOIA officer, he filed a modified, restated request that arrived at the NPS Intermountain Regional office on Friday, September 10th.
 He also sent letters to the FOIA officers of both the Department of the Interior and the National Park Service, and they received their letters and copies of Bruce's FOIA correspondence on September 17th.
+Suddenly on Monday morning, September 21st, the superintendent, Larry Wiese, announced his retirement----first to his top management team and then on September 22nd to the rest of the employees at Mesa Verde National Park.

 Many people have asked for copies of the letters Bruce wrote, and others have wanted to learn more about the FOIA process.
 And so in the interest of openness and transparency, here's an outline of how one pursues a Freedom of Information request, complete with all the letters and correspondence related to what Bruce did.